Bhovi

 The Bhovi are a community in the region of the present-day state of Karnataka.
 They are also referred to as Bovi, Bayyar, Bhoyi and Bhoi.
-They are historically known for The people belonging to the Bhovi community were backward and used to work as palanquin carriers and farm workers about 200 years ago.
+L Historically, members of the Bhovi community were considered socially and economically disadvantaged and were primarily engaged in occupations such as palanquin carrying and agricultural labor around 200 years ago.

 Etymology

 The word Bhovi is thought to derive from a king named Bhovi, who ruled over a region in southeastern India in medieval times.
 The etymology suggests that the community migrated to their current location from Eastern India.
 During the course of their migration, they picked up several local languages en route.
 Members of the community can therefore speak various languages such as Telugu, Kannada, Tamil, Marathi and Gujarati.

 There are members of the community in Pakistan as well, with many of the Hindus from the community migrating to India.
 In January 2020, about 5000 members of the community, who had faced religious persecution in Pakistan and fled the country, held a rally in New Delhi supporting the Citizenship (Amendment) Act, 2019.